Immigration Project (due 10/1)

 1. What do you like better about America?

 3 rubrics provided for grading.
-Students will be graded on the oral presentation rubric and the visual rubric, or the oral presentation rubric and the written rubric
+Students will be graded on the oral presentation rubric and the visual rubric, or the oral presentation rubric and the written rubric OR google slides rubric which is visual and oral presentation.

 Comments